CalNicklin/frontend-tech-test/COMMENTS.md

 - Implemented Vercel's house style guide linting presets for code quality
 - Used Tanstack Query for data fetching and caching
 - Implemented Zod for runtime schema validation and type safety
-- [PARKED] Used Hono for the API service, chosen for its strong Zod integration
+- [PARKED] Used Hono for the API service, chosen for its strong Zod integration (ask me to see this!)
 - Integrated Playwright for browser-level testing
 - Added basic Sentry logging for production error tracking
 - Utilized shadcn/ui (Radix) for the insight details drawer implementation